What are rodents?

 Are rodents dangerous?

-Rodents are dangerous pests that create health risks for people and cause damage to our properties.
+Rodents are dangerous pests that can cause big problems and create health risks for people, including causing damage to our properties.
 Diseases that rodents can spread include hantavirus, leptospirosis, salmonellosis, and rat-bite fever.
 As rodents move around a home, they will contaminate food and surfaces with bacteria and pathogens that they carry on their bodies and in their saliva and excrement.
 The presence of rodents may trigger allergies or asthma attacks, introduce fleas, ticks, and other parasites into your house, and create entry points that allow other pests to enter your home.

 In addition to not wanting roof rats and other rodents living in or near your home because of the diseases they spread, they are also unwanted because of the damage they cause.
 Roof rats and all other rodents have front incisors in their upper and lower jaws that grow throughout their life.
 To prevent their teeth from overgrowing, they gnaw on anything they come across.
 Their chewing habits cause damage to things like wires, pipes, drywall, flooring, and more.
 They also use their strong, sharp front incisors to help them create entry points or gain access to food sources.
 They will chew their way into homes, cabinets, cardboard boxes, and food containers.